 Lynch syndrome is also associated with a higher risk for developing ovarian, stomach, pancreatic, renal, urinary tract, biliary tract, small bowel, and brain cancers.
 Additionally, many patients with Lynch syndrome develop benign tumors in the skin’s oil glands, called sebaceous adenomas.

-What Happens if I Tested Positive for a Cancerous Genetic Mutation?
+What Happens if I Test Positive for a Cancerous Genetic Mutation?

-If your test results come back positive, it means that you are at an increased risk for developing cancer.
+If you receive a positive test result, it means that you are at an increased risk of developing cancer.
 Your gynecologist will discuss with you some ways in which you can decrease your risk, delay, or prevent the development of cancer.
-Your doctor may refer you to an oncologist for specialized treatment.
+Your doctor may refer you to an oncologist for specialized cancer care treatment.

 Some treatment options your oncologist may recommend include: